population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 mechanisms that households may use to mitigate the effects of these shocks.
-The categories are changes in labor market participation, diversification of income sources, transfers and remittances, and changes in household structure through migration (Foster & Rosenzweig, 2002; Jayachandran, 2006; Kochar, 1999; McKenzie, 2003; Morduch, 1995;
+The categories are changes in labor market participation, diversification of income sources, transfers and remittances, and changes in household structure through migration [@Foster2002; @Jayachandran2006; @Kochar1999; @McKenzie2003; @Morduch1995;
+@Townsend1994; @Yang2007].
-Townsend, 1994; Yang & Choi, 2007).
-Our paper complements recent work showing that rural households in Uganda, especially non-farm business owners, experienced significant asset decline and increased likelihood of net borrowing, presumably as a coping mechanism after the first lockdown (Mahmud & Riley, 2023).
+Our paper complements recent work showing that rural households in Uganda, especially non-farm business owners, experienced significant asset decline and increased likelihood of net borrowing, presumably as a coping mechanism after the first lockdown
+[@Mahmud2023].

 Using the Food and Agriculture Organization's (FAO) eight-question food insecurity experience scale to measure food insecurity, we find that